INSANEMODE/KrogerGoogleCalendar/README.md

 #Kroger Google Calendar#

-This script, as it stands right now, will update a user's google calendar with their relative kroger store's work schedule using greatpeople.me
+This script, as it stands right now, will update a user's google calendar with their relative kroger store's work schedule using feed.kroger.com

 ## Installation

-Easiest is to use [this repo](https://github.com/kryptn/kgc) and follow the instructions.
+Easiest is to use [this repo](https://github.com/insanemode/kgc) and follow the instructions.

 It's still not easy.